yaejinpark/Trello-Clone/README.md

 Make sure you have all of the directories in todo-angular-mongoose.

-###Express Server:
+#####Express Server:
-1) cd all the way to 'mytodoupgrade' folder.
+cd all the way to 'mytodoupgrade' folder.
 This folder contains all of the back-end side code of the app.
-2) Type and enter 'node app.js' and if you are successful, you should get the following message in your terminal: 'Listening to port 3000'
+Type and enter 'node app.js' and if you are successful, you should get the following message in your terminal: 'Listening to port 3000'

-###Angular Server:
+#####Angular Server:
-1) cd all the way to 'mytodo' folder.
+cd all the way to 'mytodo' folder.
 This folder contains all of the front-end side code of the app.
-2) type and enter 'gulp serve' and if you are successful, you should see the app running in your default browser with the following page rendered:
+Type and enter 'gulp serve' and if you are successful, you should see the app running in your default browser with the following page rendered:

 ![Alt text](signin.png "Sign In Page of the App")

-##How To Run Test
+##How To Run Test:

+####Express Test:

+####Angular Test:

 ##Future Updates